-Clea was Co-coordinator of the Anthropology Laboratory of the United Nations Committee on Missing Persons in Cyprus in 2006, working on behalf of Equipo Argentino de Antropolgia Forense.
-Until 2012, she worked for the Missing Persons Identification Resource Center, the California non-profit she founded in 2005 and which was profiled by Judy Muller on ABC World News Tonight Weekend.
+Clea went on to co-coordinate the Anthropology Laboratory of the United Nations Committee on Missing Persons in Cyprus in 2006, working on behalf of Equipo Argentino de Antropologia Forense.
+She also founded the US non-profit Missing Persons Identification Resource Center (MPID), which was profiled by Judy Muller on ABC World News Tonight Weekend.

 Author portrait: Copyright © David Ignaszewski

 The high volume of emails only allows Clea to respond to some messages but she appreciates all communications.